 Q: Why are so many VCs moving to Miami and Austin?

-- It’s taxes first — but this isn’t new, and while taxes in CA are even higher than a few years ago, they’ve always been high … and
+- It’s taxes first — but this isn’t new, and while taxes in CA are even higher than a few years ago, they’ve always been high … so it’s not just taxes … and

 - Quality-of-life second.
 QOL has declined dramatically during Covid in San Francisco.
 This is new.